dllliu/final-PawnsOfTomorrow/README.md

 Eugene Yoo (6/11):
  Made changes so that error messages are printed in demo mode.
 I also made invalid moves not stop the program, and it also can print out true statements, such as if it is a stalemate position, or if someone is in check

+ Daniel Liu(6/11): Made Chess 960 mode.
+Fixed bug in switching color for sides.
+Added a new piece that is a combo of a knight and a bishop in a new mode.
+Worked with Eugene in fixing bugs in parsing, cleaned up some code and moved to functions.
+Worked on Demo.